Skip to Content

 Diesel-powered trucks cost more because they get 25% to 30% better fuel economy than gasoline-powered trucks.

 This helps diesel truck owners to get more for their money in the long run.
-Plus, they have to make fewer stops to refuel their diesel trucks.
+Plus, they have to make fewer stops to refuel their trucks.

 #2 A More Energy Dense And Efficient Fuel

 It converts the heat it generates into energy more efficiently than gasoline.
-This allows diesel trucks to get better fuel economy.
+This allows diesel to get better fuel economy.

 #3 No Ignition Tune-Ups Needed